FREE 5-Ingredient Recipe EBook

 How To Bake Chicken Thighs

 - Make the compound butter.
-In a small bowl, mash butter.
-Mix in crushed garlic, fresh parsley, fresh dill, and sea salt.
+In a small bowl, mash the butter with a fork.
+Mix in the crushed garlic, fresh parsley, fresh dill, and sea salt.

-- Season under the skin.
+- Season the chicken under the skin.
 Pat the chicken dry with paper towels to remove excess moisture on the surface.
-Run your hands under the chicken skin to separate it from the chicken underneath, and place dollops of compound butter underneath.
-Press the skin down to spread it around.
+Run your hands under the chicken skin to separate it from the meat, then place the butter underneath.
+(See my tips below for how I do this.)

 - Season over the skin.
-Place chicken on a lined baking sheet (you can also use a rack fitted on the baking sheet for even more air flow, or a baking dish that’s large enough to fit the chicken pieces without touching each other).
+Place chicken thighs on a rimmed baking sheet, either plain or lined with foil.
 Drizzle the olive oil onto the chicken on both sides.
 Sprinkle with sea salt, smoked paprika, garlic powder, and black pepper.

 - Bake chicken thighs.
-Place the chicken skin side down on a baking sheet and bake.
+Place the chicken skin side down on a baking sheet (or in a baking dish), and bake.
 Flip and continue baking, until the inside is cooked through and the skin is crispy and golden brown.
+(See my tips below on doneness.)

-- Rest.
-Let the chicken sit for 5 minutes before serving.
+- Let them rest.
+Remove the chicken from the oven and let it sit for 5 minutes before serving.
 This will allow the juices to settle in the meat, so that your oven baked chicken thighs stay juicy.
-Garnish with fresh parsley if desired.
+I garnish with fresh parsley, or just herbs I already had for the compound butter, but you don’t have to.

 Storage Instructions

-- Meal prep: Make compound butter a few days in advance.
-You can also go ahead and place it underneath the skin and season the top if you like, then bake when ready to eat.
-Alternatively, you can cook the chicken completely ahead and just reheat.
+- Meal prep: You can make the compound butter a few days in advance, or even place it underneath the skin and season the top if you like.
+Then bake when ready to eat.
+If I want lunches ready to go, I make my baked chicken thighs recipe ahead of time completely and portion into containers with a healthy side dish.

-- Reheat: Warm up baked chicken thighs in the oven at 350 degrees F. If the skin isn’t crispy enough at this point, you can turn up the heat for a few minutes at the end.
-You can also remove the chicken thigh meat from the bones and repurpose for a buffalo chicken soup or chicken bacon ranch casserole.
+- Reheat: Warm up baked chicken thighs in the oven at 350 degrees F. If the skin isn’t crispy enough at this point, you can broil for a few minutes at the end.
+When I don’t want to worry about crisping up the skin, I remove the meat from the bones and use it in my buffalo chicken soup or chicken bacon ranch casserole.

-- Freeze: After cooling to room temperature, store chicken in an airtight container or zip lock bag in the freezer for up to 3 months.
+- Freeze: You can keep the cooked chicken in a zip lock bag in the freezer for up to 3 months.
+Thaw before you reheat.

 More Easy Chicken Thigh Recipes

 - Sheet Pan – Once I got these sheet pans, I never looked back.
-Use them for everything from cookies and roasted veggies to this recipe for chicken thighs.
+They’re awesome for everything and never stick!

 Ingredients